donaldh/euro17-hackathon/pnda/README.md

 data dashboards using Grafana.

 I have taken the kafka-spark-opentsdb example from PNDA example-applications and adapted it to our needs.
-This application can be found in odl-if-table-streaming.
-The app can be deployed to PNDA, where it will receive events from if-table-collector and transform them into datapoints in OpenTSDB.
+This application can be found in pnda-kso-iftable-app.
+The app can be deployed to PNDA, where it will receive kafka events from the OpenDaylight if-table-collector and transform them into datapoints in OpenTSDB.
 It is then possible to build data dashboards using Grafana.

-First, build and package the odl-if-table-streaming application:
+First, build and package the pnda-kso-iftable-app application:

 ```
 cd odl-if-table-streaming